openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_detection.rst

 Although we offer conversion codes from `ava dataset format <https://github.com/open-mmlab/mmaction2/blob/master/tools/data/ava/README.md>`_ to `cvat dataset format <https://opencv.github.io/cvat/docs/manual/advanced/xml_format/>`_ from `this code <../../../../../../otx/algorithms/action/utils/convert_convert_data_to_cvat.py>`_, for easy beginning you can download subset of JHMDB dataset, which already transformed to CVAT format from `this link <https://drive.google.com/file/d/1ZgUYkhOAJ9_-xMCujPJlMLFILuGkhI4X/view?usp=share_link>`_.

-If you download data from link and extrct to training_extensions/data folder(you should make data folder at firsst), you can see the structure below.
+If you download data from link and extract to training_extensions/data folder(you should make data folder at first), you can see the structure below.

 .. code-block::